shazow/grid-benchmark.js/README.md

 Needless to say, the results were very surprising to me.

 If there are any corrections or additions, please fork and request a pull.
+Excuse the ghetto benchmarking code, I could not find a good standard benchmarking library that did what I needed.

 ## Results